ans-group/docs.ukfast.co.uk/source/security/threatmonitoring/alert-remediation-tips/secure-ciphers.md

 * `SSLStaplingCache`
 * `SSLSessionTickets`

-Next, append the latest cyphers from <https://syslink.pl/cipherlist/> to the bottom of the file.
-This will enable the more secure cyphers.
+Next, append the latest ciphers from <https://syslink.pl/cipherlist/> to the bottom of the file.
+This will enable the more secure ciphers.
 For example:

 ```nginx
 SSLCipherSuite EECDH+AESGCM:EDH+AESGCM:AES256+EECDH:AES256+EDH